Multi-Graph Fusion Networks for Urban Region Embedding: Methodology

 \subsection{Mobility Graph Fusion}

 Human mobility reveals the functions and properties of urban regions~\cite{HDGE2017}.
-Our intuition is that mobility patterns are able to describe the urban region functionality thus in favour of learning the generalized representation of urban regions.
-For example, we can estimate whether a region is work area or residential area according to the mobility direction of people during the morning peak hours (i.e., 7-9 a.m.).
-Therefore, based on the aim of extracting mobility patterns with the urban region functionality, rather than how human mobility changes, we model the problem as time-series human mobility multi-graph fusion to generate the mobility patterns.
-In detail, we define mobility graph distance (MGD) to calculate the distance between mobility graphs, and then aggregate human mobility data according to their similarity.
+Our intuition is that mobility patterns are able to describe the urban region functionality thus in favour of learning the generalized representation.
+For example, estimate whether a region is work area or residential area according to the human mobility direction during the morning peak hours (i.e., 7-9 a.m.).
+Therefore, instead of learning how human mobility changes, we model the problem as time-series mobility multi-graph fusion (MGF) to extract the mobility patterns.
+First, we define mobility graph distance (MGD) to calculate the distance between mobility graphs, and apply clustering methods with MGD to cluster similar mobility graphs.
+Second, in each cluster, we aggregate edges in all mobility graphs to form a mobility pattern.